 ELÁSTICO by Marina Rubio

-Tangent Projects is very happy and excited to announce it’s inaugural exhibition in the new Tangent Projects gallery will be ELÁSTICO by Marina Rubio.
+Tangent Projects’ inaugural exhibition in the new Tangent Projects gallery was ELÁSTICO by Marina Rubio.

 Elástico is a place.
 A defined space in which conformed matter converges.
 A community of objects with a familial affinity.
 It is a quiet and safe place, where organic and inorganic things coexist - rigid and inhabited, living, decomposing, shapeless and accidental.
 It is a place to be lived, expandable and modifiable.